 How to Prevent House Fires Caused by Rodents: Use a Safe, Effective, Natural Rodent Repellent

-“Rats and mice cause 8% of all house and building fires in the U.S.,” says Kari Warberg Block.
-As the inventor of FRESH CAB® Mouse Pouch (www.earthkind.com), Warberg Block is an expert on rodent behavior and specifically on ways to keep rats and mice out of buildings without using methods that endanger children or pets.
+“Rats and mice cause 20% of undetermined fires in the U.S.,” says Kari Warberg Block.
+As the inventor of FRESH CAB® Mouse Pouch (www.www.earthkind.com), Warberg Block is an expert on rodent behavior and specifically on ways to keep rats and mice out of buildings without using methods that endanger children or pets.

 The U.S. averages 1.6 million home and building fires each year.
 In the last 10 years, more than 194,000 people have been injured in home and building fires, and almost 37,000 people have died.
 Rodents started 8% of all these fires by chewing through electrical wiring and causing a short—and most homeowner insurance policies don’t cover fires caused by rodents.